Skip to Main Content

 Articles:

-• A machine readable copy of most appropriate version of a published manuscript (the version of record if possible, if not then the author's accepted manuscript) much be deposited in the IMLS designated repository.
+• A machine readable copy of most appropriate version of a published manuscript (the version of record if possible, if not then the author's accepted manuscript) must be deposited in the IMLS designated repository.
 The most appropriate version may be the version of record, if that is allowed by the publisher, or it might be the author's accepted manuscript.
 It must be made available no later than the date of article publication and must be shared without embargo.
 This policy applies to journal articles, but may also include book chapters, conference proceedings, or editorials.
-Further instructions regarding the IMLS designated repository have not yet been released as of 2/2025 but will be forthcoming.
+Further instructions regarding the IMLS designated repository have not yet been released as of 9/2025 but will be forthcoming.

 Data: